Cammer

 century photography because early cameras used a pinhole and a dark room.
 The

 word was extended to filming devices from 1928.
 Camera-shy (not wishing to be photographed) dates from 1890, the first camera-man (one who operates a camera) recorded in 1908.
-The first webcam feed into the wild (pre-dating the worldwideweb (www), dates from 1991.
+The first webcam feed (pre-dating the public availability of the www (world wide web) which permitted feeds to the wild), dates from 1991.

 jennicam.org (1996-2003)